Jyurineko/libfreenect2-Raspberry-Pi4-support/README.md

  code is the same.
 So~~

  on Raspberry Pi 4 you can directly use with cmake-gui :)
+# Known solution to display problem
+better using single one monitor directly connection, don't use vnc, it may cause many problem
 # Tutorial
  ### Here a short setup description for Debian (Buster) 32/64-bit by @busybeaver42:<br>
  sudo nano /boot/config.txt<br>